Data Privacy and Security Agreement

 8.Appointment of Sub-Processors

-8.1 Tencent may authorise any Sub-Processor to Process the Personal Data on its behalf provided that, where (and to the extent) required by Data Protection Laws, Tencent enters into a written agreement with the Sub-Processor containing terms which are substantially the same as those contained in this DPSA.
+8.1 Tencent may authorize any Sub-Processor to Process the Personal Data on its behalf provided that, where (and to the extent) required by Data Protection Laws, Tencent enters into a written agreement with the Sub-Processor containing terms which are substantially the same as those contained in this DPSA.
 Organisation hereby grants Tencent general written authorisation to engage such Sub-Processors listed at the Tencent Cloud Third Parties, pagesubject to the requirements of this clause 8.

-8.2 Tencent shall, to the extent the Personal Data Processed is EU Personal Data or where the laws of any other jurisdiction require such notification, inform Organisation in by email (and via the Tencent Cloud Portal) of any intended changes concerning the addition or replacement of the Sub-Processors.
+8.2 Tencent shall, to the extent the Personal Data Processed is EU Personal Data or where the laws of any other jurisdiction require such notification, inform Organisation by email (and via the Tencent Cloud Portal) of any intended changes concerning the addition or replacement of the Sub-Processors.
 In such a case, Organisation will have fourteen (14) days from the date of receipt of the notice to approve or reject the change.
 In the event of no response from Organisation, the Sub-Processor will be deemed accepted.
 If Organisation rejects the replacement sub-processor, Tencent may terminate the Agreement with immediate effect on written notice to Organisation.

-8.3 In the event that Tencent engages a Sub-Processor for carrying out specific Processing activities on behalf of Organisation, where that Sub-Processor fails to fulfil its data protection obligations, Tencent will remain fully liable under the Data Protection Laws to Organisation for the performance of that Sub-Processor's obligations.
+8.3 In the event that Tencent engages a Sub-Processor for carrying out specific Processing activities on behalf of Organisation, where that Sub-Processor fails to fulfill its data protection obligations, Tencent will remain fully liable under the Data Protection Laws to Organisation for the performance of that Sub-Processor's obligations.

 1.1 Tencent agrees that it will not Process EU Personal Data in a Third Country except where Tencent complies with the data importer’s obligations set out in the Controller-Processor Transfer Clauses.